What’s so complicated about learning how to make coffee?

 The biggest problem is how to get the water hot and start the day without coffee grounds between your teeth.

-Turkish coffee is a version of an Arabic preparation method, where you take extremely finely ground coffee powder and boil it twice, directly in the water, using a special pot (called an ibrik).
+Turkish coffee is a version of an Arabic preparation method, where you take extremely finely ground coffee powder and boil it twice, directly in the water, using a special Turkish coffee maker (called an ibrik).

 This double brew only works well with certain coffees or roasts that taste incredibly sour (and nasty, to be honest) in any other form.
 I tried it once as filter coffee and never did that again!
 Mocha is considered the strongest coffee in the world, and I can definitely agree.